Concentrated Stock Positions

 - Go short investment(s) that tend to move in the opposite direction of your stock.

-- Use a variable pre-paid forward.
+- Using a variable pre-paid forward.

-- Periodically sell some holdings.
+- Periodically selling some holdings.